 This fall, Utah State University will be bring back the Student Farmer's Market!
 Farmer’s markets epitomize sustainability by bringing community members together to purchase locally grown, healthier food, crafts and other products.
 The purpose of the Market is obtain these benefits for USU students in a way that is also beneficial to the community.
 USU's agricultural atmosphere provides the perfect setting for an on-campus market.

-The USU farmer's Market will operate Thursdays on the NorthEast Quad from 10:00 am to 3:00 pm on the following dates:
+The USU farmer's Market will operate Wednesdays on the TSC Fountain Patio from 11:00 am to 3:00 pm on the following dates:

 INTERESTED IN BECOMING A VENDOR?

 Your local farmer retains up to 7x more profit selling locally.
 Nearly every penny of that stays with the local economy.
 This is made possible by cutting down on the money, energy, and resources needed to ship food to you.
 Our state and country celebrate the cultural heritage associated with traditional small-scale farming practices and now you have a chance to celebrate too with our campus market.

 Reducing distance food travels cuts down on fossil fuel consumption, air pollution, and greenhouse gas emissions.
 This means buying locally produced food directly impacts the number of red air days we experience in Cache Valley.
 Whether you enjoy our area’s profound beauty, natural resources, or simply the taste of a fresh picked tomato; you win by buying at the campus market